-Research also tried to distinguish the two emotions in different aspects.
-In terms of their causes, Watkins and colleagues (2006) distinguished them by manipulating helpers’ expectations of return, finding that higher expectations resulted in decreased gratitude yet increased indebtedness.
+Research also distinguished the two emotions in different aspects.
+In terms of their causes, Watkins et al. (2006) distinguished them by manipulating helpers’ expectations of return, finding that higher expectations resulted in decreased gratitude yet increased indebtedness.
 In line with the difference in action tendencies between gratitude and indebtedness, they also found that participants were more likely to express willingness to return the favor if the benefactor did not communicate strong reciprocation expectations.

-Emmons and Crumpler (2000) proposed that gratitude is an interpersonal emotion that enhances relational well-being, with Maureen and Jeffrey (2009) arguing that indebtedness is more of a self-focused emotion.
+Emmons and Crumpler (2000) proposed that gratitude is an interpersonal emotion that enhances relational well-being, with Mathews and Green (2010) arguing that indebtedness is more of a self-focused emotion.
 Therefore, self-focused people felt less commitment and closeness toward the benefactor.
-This supported Algoe’s and colleagues’ (2010) conclusion that gratitude enhances relationships whereas indebtedness only maintains relationships.
+This supported Algoe et al. (2010)’s conclusion that gratitude enhances relationships whereas indebtedness only maintains relationships.
 As shown in the research that distinguishes them, they differ in terms of causes and effects.

+Furthermore, research indicated that these two emotions play different functions in sociality.
+For example, accumulated literature suggested that gratitude contains a relation-oriented function to promote intimate bonds (e.g., Algoe et al., 2013; Bartlett et al., 2012; Kubacka et al., 2011; Peng et al., 2018; Williams & Bartlett, 2015), whereas indebtedness contains an exchange-oriented function (e.g., Goyal et al., 2022; Naito & Sakata, 2010; Peng et al., 2018).
+These functional differences may explain why helpers’ intentions are influential to one’s gratitude and indebtedness.

 Perceived Helper Intention

-The differences we discussed above can be reflected in perceived helpers’ intentions.
-Ames and colleagues (2004) found that when beneficiaries perceived helpers’ intention as caring they experienced more positive feelings toward the helper (e.g., happiness and gratitude).
+The differences between gratitude and indebtedness can be reflected in perceived helpers’ intentions.
+Ames et al. (2004) found that when beneficiaries perceived helpers’ intention as caring they experienced more positive feelings toward the helper (e.g., happiness and gratitude).
 Alternatively, perceiving helping intent as manipulative or deceitful triggered negative affect (e.g., indebtedness and anger).

 Tsang (2006) further examined the effects of helper intentions on feelings of gratitude and indebtedness.
-The result was partially consistent with Watkins and colleagues (2006), with participants feeling more grateful for favors offered with benevolent intentions, whereas selfish intentions did not seem to affect indebtedness, which seemed less sensitive to helper intentions.
-However, more recent findings by Welsh and colleagues (2021) found helpers’ motives (prosocial vs. self-interested) do influence individuals’ levels of indebtedness.
+The result was partially consistent with Watkins et al. (2006), with participants feeling more grateful for favors offered with benevolent intentions, whereas selfish intentions did not seem to affect indebtedness, which seemed less sensitive to helper intentions.
+However, more recent findings by Welsh et al. (2022) found helpers’ motives (prosocial vs. self-interested) do influence individuals’ levels of indebtedness.
 They argued that favors with self-interested motives induced less indebtedness than those with prosocial motives, contradicting Tsang’s (2006) work.
 If both findings hold in independent well-powered pre-registered replications, then more work is needed to account for these mixed results.

 Choice of study for replication: Tsang (2006)

-We embarked on a well-powered registered close replication of Tsang (2006).
+We embarked on a well-powered close replication and extension Registered Report of Tsang (2006).
 We aimed to revisit the phenomenon to examine the reproducibility and replicability of the findings with an independent pre-registered well-powered replication and extension.
-This follows the recent growing recognition of the importance of reproducibility and replicability in psychological science (Brandt et al., 2014; van‘t Veer & Giner-Sorolla, 2016; Zwaan et al., 2018).
+This follows the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Brandt et al., 2014; Open Science Collaboration, 2015; Nosek et al., 2022; Zwaan et al., 2018).